PFPrzytycki/CellWalkR/examples/CellWalker2_Multiomic_Vignette.md

 ![](CellWalker2_Multi_files/figure-markdown_github/heatmap_sel-1.png)

 Lastly, we can plot top TFs on the cell type tree.
+MEF2C regulates cortical excitatory synapses and is associated with many neuron developmental disorders.
+TBR1 regulates deep layers of neurons in developing neocortex.
+EMX2 promotes neuronogensis.
+ZIC5 is a zinc finger transcription factor which plays important roles in cell-fate specification and cell proliferation during neural crest development.
+TFAP2C has a general role in maintaining pluripotency.
+PLAGL1 is upregulated in pediatric central nervous system tumors that may arise from early to intermediate neural progenitor cells.

 ``` r